Shirley's Spot

 Go to Church this Sunday

-Meet John :
+John :

 Before he entered the ordained ministry he served twenty years with the U.S. Army, and learned German, French, Russian, and Vietnamese.

-When he retired from the military we both went to Seminary at TESM (Trinity Episcopal School for Ministry) in Ambridge, PA, and added Greek and Hebrew to our languages.
+When he retired from the military we both went to Seminary at TESM - Trinity (Episcopal) School for Ministry - in Ambridge, PA, and added Greek and Hebrew to our languages.

-Links to : TESM | American Contract Bridge League |
+Links to : TESM | ACBL - American Contract Bridge League

 Back to Introduction

-Where we live :
+Where I live :

-We live in Clovis, New Mexico, just 10 miles west of the Texas border.
+I live in Clovis, New Mexico, just 10 miles west of the Texas border.
 The area is part of the Llano Estacado (the High Plains), a plateau several hundred miles long, at about 4,000 feet above sea level, quite flat and dry.
 It's mostly rangeland, cattle ranching being one of the main occupations.
 Clovis itself has tree-lined streets - someone introduced elm trees for shade, and they have seeded themselves like weeds all around the town.
 Climate is usually hot and dry, but with occasional high winds, thunderstorms, hail, and a bit a snow in winter.

 Back to Introduction